rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.rst

 :class:`~rlberry.agents.ucbvi.ucbvi.UCBVIAgent`, which
 is a algorithm that is designed to perform an efficient exploration.
 Our goal is then to assess the performance of the two algorithms.

+There are a number of agents that are already coded in rlberry.
+See the module :class:`~rlberry.agents.Agent` for more informations.

+Or, as we want for the RandomAgent, you can code your own agent :

 .. code:: python